GEOUNED-org/GEOUNED/docs/usage/python_cli_usage.rst

 The following example shows a usage with every attributes specified in the config.json file.

-The contents of the json file closely matches the Class arguments and method arguments when using the Python package.
+The contents of the JSON file closely matches the Class arguments and method arguments when using the Python package.

+For a full description of each keyword see the `Python API reference section <../python_api.html>`_ of the documentation.

 Here is a complete JSON file specification